dmpop/himo/README.md

-# Sifaca
+# Himo ひも

-Sifaca provides a simple web interface to control any supported camera via gPhoto2.
-Sifaca stands for **S**imple **I**nterface **F**or **A**ny **Ca**mera**.
-Sifaca runs on any Linux machine.
+Himo provides a simple web interface to control any supported camera via gPhoto2.
+Himo runs on any Linux machine.

 ## Rationale

-Most modern cameras can be controlled using dedicated apps, so it may seem that Sifaca tries to solve a non-existing problem in a somewhat more convoluted way.
-However, Sifaca has a number of important advantages.
+Most modern cameras can be controlled using dedicated apps, so it may seem that Himo tries to solve a non-existing problem in a somewhat more convoluted way.
+However, Himo has a number of important advantages.

 - No proprietary software.
-Sifaca is an open-source software based on PHP and gPhoto2.
+Himo is an open-source software based on PHP and gPhoto2.
-- Sifaca runs in any browser, so you are not limited to iOS or Android devices.
+- Himo runs in any browser, so you are not limited to iOS or Android devices.
 - The tool is not limited to a specific camera model.
-If your camera is supported by gPhoto2, it will work with Sifaca.
+If your camera is supported by gPhoto2, it will work with Himo.
-- Sifaca is deliberately made simple, so you can easily customize, extend, and improve it.
+- Himo is deliberately made simple, so you can easily customize, extend, and improve it.

 ## Dependencies